Fitus/Zaloha.sh/DOCUMENTATION.md

 <pre>
-First, let's make it clear that comparing contents of files will increase the runtime dramatically, because instead of reading just the directory data to obtain file sizes and modification times, the files themselves must be read.
+First, let's make it clear that comparing contents of files will increase the runtime dramatically, because instead of reading just the directory data, the files themselves must be read.

 ALTERNATIVE 1: option <b>--byteByByte</b> (suitable if both filesystems are local)